slimycashcodes/slimycashcodes/README.md

 - 🌱 I’m currently learning Bachelors degree with a major on Computer Science and Engineering in SSNCE
 - 💞️ I’m looking to collaborate on open-source projects and solve Real-world problems
 - 📫 You can reach me @rahulhvdc@gmail.com or www.linkedin.com/in/rahulsuresh-cs
-- ⚡ Fun fact: I am human , are you a one ?
+- ⚡ Fun fact: You can take away my Tools , my Devices and even my entire wealth but there is one thing which you cannot take away from me that is 'I AM RAHUL SURESH' 😂😅

 <!---
 slimycashcodes/slimycashcodes is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.